Azure-Samples/jmeter-aci-terraform/README.md

 az account show
 ```

-It is expected to get the a similar response:
+It is expected to get a similar response:

 ```sh
 {